needbee/polyglot.me/README.md

 - tools/*.json are the different tools.
 The file contains some basic information about the tool, then the definitions for each feature it provides.

+Each tool feature has the following fields:

+- code: The code snippet.
+Should be as brief as possible to communicate what is needed.
+- api: The URL of the most relevant API reference document for that code.
+- version: The first version of the tool that had this feature.
+- sample: A URL to a fully-functional code example, on JSFiddle, Gist, or some other service.
+Should be fully-functional as-is for a user to see the tool feature in action.

 To add or modify a feature or tool: